Sheep farming: Environmental impact

 George Monbiot's 2013 book Feral attacks sheep farming in the United Kingdom as "a slow-burning ecological disaster, which has done more damage to the living systems of this country than either climate change or industrial pollution.
 Yet scarcely anyone seems to have noticed."
 He particularly looks at sheep farming in Wales.

+Grazing of sheep has a substantial land-use impact, though grazing under solar panels as agrivoltaics has become more popular.
+In the United States, more than 100,000 sheep graze at solar arrays, primarily in the South.